alexnd/GC/README.md

     `#!/bin/sh`

-    Don't forget to set execute permissions - use `chmod +x /.../bin/foo` to set it
+    Don't forget to set executable permissions - use `chmod +x /.../bin/foo` to set it

 * Screenshots